tetratelabs/tetrate-tech-talks/docs/episode1/demo/index.md

 ## Create the WorkloadGroup

-A WorkloadGroup is a template for WorkloadEntity objects, see the [Istio reference](https://istio.io/latest/docs/reference/config/networking/workload-group/).
+A WorkloadGroup is a template for WorkloadEntry objects, see the [Istio reference](https://istio.io/latest/docs/reference/config/networking/workload-group/).

 ```shell
 istioctl x workload group create \